Get a free trial of industry-leading VoIP Phone System. Start Now! arrow

 Zoom

 Who hasn’t heard of Zoom?
-This app has become rather synonymous with online meetings and remote work.
+This video calling app has become rather synonymous with online meetings and remote work.

-Started in 2011 as a video telephony service, within just a year, Zoom had introduced a beta version that allowed up to 15 participants in a video call.
-And by 2013, it reported 1 million users, showing early signs of the great success that was to follow.
+Launched in 2011 as a videotelephony service, Zoom launched a beta version for video conferencing with 15 participants within a year.
+By 2013, Zoom reported 1 million users, showing early signs of the great success that was to follow.

-Over time, the company allowed integrations with famous third-party apps like Slack and Salesforce.
-In 2015, it expanded its participant limit to 50 people, enabling truly large-scale conferences.
+Over time, the company integrated with famous third-party apps like Slack and Salesforce.
+By 2015, it expanded its participant limit to 50 people, enabling large-scale video conferencing.

-This ability proved especially useful during the global pandemic that hit us in 2020 as people realised the importance of video conferencing for work meetings.
-The education industry, particularly, relied heavily on zoom in order to accommodate large numbers of students for online lectures.
+This ability proved especially useful during the global pandemic in 2020 as people realised the importance of video conferencing for work meetings.
+The education industry, particularly, relied heavily on Zoom to accommodate numerous students for online lectures over video conferencing.
 Zoom even offered its services for free to K-12 schools in quite a few countries.

 2015: Facebook Messenger